containers/buildah/docs/buildah.md

 **--storage-driver** **value**

 Storage driver.
 The default storage driver for UID 0 is configured in /etc/containers/storage.conf, and is *vfs* for other users.
+The `STORAGE_DRIVER` environment variable overrides the default.
+The --storage-driver specified driver overrides all.

+Examples: "overlay", "devicemapper", "vfs"

 Overriding this option will cause the *storage-opt* settings in /etc/containers/storage.conf to be ignored.
 The user must specify additional options via the `--storage-opt` flag.

 **--storage-opt** **value**

-Storage driver option, Default storage driver options are configured in /etc/containers/storage.conf
+Storage driver option, Default storage driver options are configured in /etc/containers/storage.conf.
+The `STORAGE_OPTS` environment variable overrides the default.
+The --storage-opt specified options overrides all.

 **--userns-uid-map** *mapping*